tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.newscientist.com/article/mg23331074-300-false-memory-helps-us-think-but-we-cant-do-it-when-were-tired](https://www.newscientist.com/article/mg23331074-300-false-memory-helps-us-think-but-we-cant-do-it-when-were-tired)

 - False memory was discovered in an experiment that asked volunteers to memorise lists of related words and then recall them.
-When they learned bed, drowsy and dream, about half later also remembered the word sleep.
+When they learned “bed”, “drowsy” and “dream”, about half later also remembered the word “sleep”.

-- well-rested brains normally use associative memory to link related concepts together.
-Theres a lot of evidence that the brain cares less about individual data and more about the gist of it or what it means,
+- well-rested brains normally use “associative memory” to link related concepts together.
+“There’s a lot of evidence that the brain cares less about individual data and more about the gist of it or what it means,”

-- They asked 44 people to memorise lists of words when they were well rested, had slept for only four hours on each of the previous four nights, or hadnt slept at all for the past 30 hours.
+- They asked 44 people to memorise lists of words when they were well rested, had slept for only four hours on each of the previous four nights, or hadn’t slept at all for the past 30 hours.

 - Unsurprisingly, when they were immediately asked to recall these words, the volunteers did less well when partially or completely sleep-deprived.
 But when shown a new list and asked which ones had been on the original list, sleep-deprived people were less likely to misremember